canright/server/accts/canright/stage/index.md

 My experience is with the core tools - arguably the best foundation for any of the frameworks.

 ### Website Design
-- I design for designers.
-Most of my clients are designers!
+- I design for designers - that says alot.
 - user experience / interface design
 - photoshop
 - My portfolio speaks my creative design capabilities.